South Dakota Academy of PAs

 Section 2: Membership Categories

-F. Student members shall be students enrolled in a CAAHEP ACR-PA– accredited PA educational program, in South Dakota and whose application for SDAPA Student membership has been approved.
-Student members shall have the privilege of the floor, voting privileges on state issues but not issues concerning the American Academy of PAs, unless they are also members of SAAAPA.
+F Student members shall be students enrolled in ACR-PA– accredited PA educational program, and whose application for SDAPA Student membership has been approved.
+Student members shall have the privilege of the floor, voting privileges on state issues but not issues concerning the American Academy of PAs.
 A student member may not hold office but may serve as a student representative to the Board of Directors with voting privileges.
 Student members will be elected by their peers.
 Students may serve on committees both as members and co-chairs with a SDAPA Fellow or Affiliate member.

 Section 3: Membership Approval